 Q: How much will the Digital converter box cost?

-Q: What is the difference between a set-top box and a DTA?
+Q: What is the difference between a set-top box and a HD-DTA?

-A set-top box is a more advanced tuner that gives you a program guide, access to Pay-Per-View as well as access to any future On Demand deployments.
+A set-top box is a more advanced tuner that gives you a program guide and access to Pay-Per-View.

 Q: How do I get my Digital converter box?

-Visit our local TruVista retail location for pick-up.
-If you would like us to send a professional installer to your home to install the DTA or a set-top box, we will be happy to schedule that appointment.
+Call Customer Care for home delivery of a HD-DTA or visit your local TruVista retail location for pick-up.
+If you would like us to send a professional installer to your home to install the HD-DTA or a set-top box, we will be happy to schedule that appointment.

 Q: How do I install my new TruVista Digital Migration Equipment?

 When you receive your new Digital Migration equipment, you will also receive instructions on how to install the equipment.
-You can also find a step-by-step installation instructional video on our web site at www.truvista.net/television.
+You can also find a step-by-step installation instructional video at https://vimeo.com/267301031.
 For further assistance with your installation, please call 1-800-768-1212.

 Q: What will happen if I don't do anything for the Truvista Digital Migration?

-Q: What do I do if my TruVista Digital Adapter (DTA) Remote Control is not working?
+Q: What do I do if my TruVista Digital Adapter (HD-DTA) Remote Control is not working?